LightJason/lightjason.github.io/content/tutorials/environment.md

     }
     ```

-3. modify the [agent class constructor](/tutorials/agentspeak-in-fifteen-minutes/#a-id-agentclass-a-your-agent-class), so that can be put an environment inside and create [class action](/tutorials/agentspeak-in-fifteen-minutes/#class-actions) to pass the data to / from the environment, on errors throw an exception and the agent plan will fail
+3. Modify the [agent class constructor](/tutorials/agentspeak-in-fifteen-minutes/#a-id-agentclass-a-your-agent-class), so you can put an environment inside it and create a [class action](/tutorials/agentspeak-in-fifteen-minutes/#class-actions) to pass the data to/from the environment.
+If errors occur, throw an exception so the agent plan will fail.

     ```java
     @IAgentAction